 The direct I/O function can be configured with each PCI slot on the server and the configured settings will be reflected to each PCI Expansion unit connected with the target PCI slot. setpciboxdio can be executed regardless of whether a PCI Expansion unit link card is mounted to the server's PCI slot.

-This command is not supported on SPARC M10-1.
+setpciboxdio is not available for SPARC M10-1.